How the Clapham alkali attack and manhunt for suspect Abdul Ezedi has unfolded

 – Overnight Thursday to Friday

-Police carry out a total of five search warrants, at two addresses in east London and three in Newcastle.
+Police carry out five search warrants, at two addresses in east London and three in Newcastle.

 – Friday